dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 == Frequently Asked Questions ==

+= What is the best place to learn how to create a chatbot? =

+Check out [this free course](https://cocl.us/build-a-chatbot) to learn how to build your own chatbot.

 = Why should I use this? =

 Watson Conversation, when used with this plugin, allows you to build and deploy a fully customized chat bot with little technical knowledge.
 It can talk to your website's visitors about whatever you choose, from helping navigate the website and providing support with common questions, to just having a casual conversation on a topic of interest.

 = Do I need to know how to code? =

 Nope.
 This plugin allows you to easily deploy chatbots that you create using the Watson Conversation service on IBM Bluemix.
-[These instructions](https://cocl.us/watson-conversation-help) will guide you through this intuitive process, and there's a course coming soon that's specifically designed to teach you how to do this!
-No prior technical knowledge necessary.
+[This free course](https://cocl.us/build-a-chatbot) will guide you through this intuitive process – no prior technical knowledge necessary.

 = How do I see my chatbot's conversations with users? =